About the Project

-This year, we are delighted to announce the launch of the Brontë Stones Project, a unique celebration of the legacy of the famous sisters.
+In 2018, we were delighted to announce the launch of the Brontë Stones Project, a unique celebration of the legacy of the famous sisters.

-In this landmark project, BLF has commissioned new works by four of Britain’s best-loved literary and cultural figures, Kate Bush, Carol Ann Duffy, Jackie Kay and Jeanette Winterson, to celebrate the literary legacy of the Brontë sisters.
-The project, which launches at the festival in July, features a new permanent multi-site public art installation set in the rugged landscape of Yorkshire, that the Brontës themselves immortalised with novels such as Jane Eyre and Wuthering Heights.
+In this landmark project, BLF commissioned new works by four of Britain’s best-loved literary and cultural figures, Kate Bush, Carol Ann Duffy, Jackie Kay and Jeanette Winterson, to celebrate the literary legacy of the Brontë sisters.
+The project, which launched at the festival in July 2018, features a new, permanent multi-site public art installation set in the rugged landscape of Yorkshire, that the Brontës themselves immortalised with novels such as Jane Eyre and Wuthering Heights.

 Of the four commissioned pieces, three of the works (by Kate Bush, Carol Ann Duffy and Jackie Kay) respond to one of the Brontë Sisters (Emily, Charlotte and Anne, respectively), while the fourth (by Jeanette Winterson) responds to the Brontë legacy as a whole.

-Accompanied by beautiful, hand drawn maps, created by Yorkshire cartographer Christopher Goddard, the stones take visitors on a journey in the footsteps of these extraordinary Yorkshire sisters, whose novels are recognised worldwide as some of the greatest works of literature to emerge from the 19th century.
-The project will leave a permanent memorial in the landscape that homed and fueled the imagination of these ground-breaking writers.
+Accompanied by beautiful, hand-drawn maps, created by Yorkshire cartographer Christopher Goddard, the stones take visitors on a journey in the footsteps of these extraordinary Yorkshire sisters, whose novels are recognised worldwide as some of the greatest works of literature to emerge from the 19th century.
+The project will leave a permanent memorial in the landscape that homed and fuelled the imagination of these groundbreaking writers.

-The Brontë Stones will be inaugurated this year, the bicentenary of Emily Brontë, at Bradford Literature Festival 2018 in a special launch event titled The Brontë Stones: Meet the Writers.
-Taking place on Saturday 7 July at Bradford’s historic Midland Hotel, writer’s Carol Ann Duffy, Jackie Kay and Jeanette Winterson will be in attendance, presenting the first official readings of their new work.
-On Sunday 8 July Michael Stewart will lead visitors on a guided walking tour In the Footsteps of the Brontës taking in each of the four stones for the first time.
+The Brontë Stones were inaugurated at Bradford Literature Festival 2018, in a special launch event titled The Brontë Stones: Meet the Writers.
+Taking place on Saturday 7 July 2018, at Bradford’s historic Midland Hotel, writers Carol Ann Duffy, Jackie Kay and Jeanette Winterson presented the first official readings of their new work.
+On Sunday 8 July 2018, Michael Stewart lead visitors on a guided walking tour In the Footsteps of the Brontës taking in each of the stones for the first time.

-Following its inauguration at this year’s festival, the walk remains for members of the public to undertake for generations to come.
+Following its inauguration at the 2018 festival, the walk remains for members of the public to undertake for generations to come.
 As a legacy project, future plans include the development of a mobile app providing a personal, guided experience of the Brontë Stones walk.